New plant in Germany aims to cut flying's carbon footprint

 Burning that synthetic kerosene releases only as much CO2 into the atmosphere as was previously removed to produce the fuel, making it “carbon neutral.”

-The amount of fuel the plant can produce from early next year is modest: just eight barrels a day, or about 336 gallons of jet fuel.
+The amount of fuel that the plant can produce beginning early next year is modest: just eight barrels a day, or about 336 gallons of jet fuel.
 That would be enough to fill up one small passenger plane every three weeks.

 By comparison, total fuel consumption of commercial airlines worldwide reached 95 billion gallons in 2019, before the pandemic hit the travel industry, according to the International Air Transport Association.